ray-project/ray/doc/source/rllib-models.rst

 Check out RLlib's `GTrXL (Attention Net) <https://arxiv.org/abs/1910.06764>`__ implementations (for `TF <https://github.com/ray-project/ray/blob/master/rllib/models/tf/attention_net.py>`__ and `PyTorch <https://github.com/ray-project/ray/blob/master/rllib/models/torch/attention_net.py>`__) to get a better idea on how to write your own models of this type.
+These are the models we use as wrappers when ``use_attention=True``.

-You can run `this example script <https://github.com/ray-project/ray/blob/master/rllib/examples/attention_net.py>`__ to run these implementations within some of our algorithms.
+You can run `this example script <https://github.com/ray-project/ray/blob/master/rllib/examples/attention_net.py>`__ to run these nets within some of our algorithms.
 `There is also a test case <https://github.com/ray-project/ray/blob/master/rllib/tests/test_attention_net_learning.py>`__, which confirms their learning capabilities in PPO and IMPALA.

 Batch Normalization